Marry Me? Yes!

 Two families on vacation went sailing the next day and showed us the future of sailing.
-Faye Anderson of Gaithersburg MD brough relatives from Frederick MD on what turned out to be the first really good wind of the month, 22 days into it.
+Faye Anderson of Gaithersburg MD brought relatives from Frederick MD on what became the first really good wind of the month, 22 days into it.

 Faye works for an NGO called Global Communities.
 “We have staff working in 25 countries, mostly Africa.
-Our budget is around $250 million and has been cut by the State Department.
+Our budget runs $250 million and suffered cuts by the State Department.
 The USAID budget has been scaled back, which affects everyone.
-Numerous position at State have gone unfilled, which complicates our work.”
+Numerous position at State remain unfilled, which complicates our work.”
 On the matter of newspapers, she said, “We have an effort in Ukraine teaching independent journalism.
-It’s a fine line between truth and propaganda.”
+They draw a fine line between truth and propaganda.”

-Faye’s 15-year-old niece Miranda Trautman was assigned by the family to take the helm since she’s learning how to drive a car.
+Faye’s 15-year-old niece Miranda Trautman took the helm since she’s learning how to drive a car.
 Miranda turned out naturally gifted.
 In shifty winds that changed speed and direction, she managed to find the sweet spot between luffing the sails and not heeling too far.
-In essence, it’s the power spot on a close reach.
-I teach sailing and sometimes people just don’t get that, even after several days on the wheel.
-It was a spectacular performance.
+I teach sailing and sometimes people just don’t get that as the power reach, even after several days on the wheel.

 Later that day a family from Newark went out under similar conditions except that storms were brewing out of the west.
 Sung Hong and his wife Esther run a small supermarket in Newark.
 I was fascinated by that and asked questions.
 “Yes,” he said, “we’ve been robbed, but only twice in 12 years.
 It’s just kids, teenagers.
 They want the prepay phone cards, which they could just as soon shoplift instead.
 Older criminals are more respectful.
 They are drug dealers.
 We can tell by the cash they carry.
 It’s not hundreds, but a lot of ones and fives and tens.
 They come in to buy food and don’t want any trouble.
 They’re mostly in their 30s.”

 I put his son Joshua on the wheel after Sung and I set the sails.
-He was very quiet and is going into the ninth grade and seemed reluctant, but then he got into it.
+He sounded very quiet going into the ninth grade and seemed reluctant, but then he got into it.
 Like Miranda, he found the sweet spot of the power reach and stayed with it all afternoon.
-After a while he got to read the wind as it approached and was ready to turn into it or out of it ever so slightly.
-I asked if he was a musician, since they get the abstract notion so well and have great concentration.
+After a while he got to read the wind and proved ready to turn into it or out of it ever so slightly.
+I asked if he played a musician, since they get the abstract notion so well and have great concentration.
 “I used to play piano,” he said sheepishly.

-We were headed to the Coleman Bridge when a frontal system of wind hit us hard, perhaps 30 mph.
+We headed to the Coleman Bridge when a frontal system of wind hit us hard, perhaps 30 mph.
 Even though the Genoa was reefed by half, the wind pushed the boat to 35 and 40 degrees.
-I took the wheel and released the traveler and started the engine.
-Rain was imminent, so the parents and their toddler Jeremiah went below for shelter.
+I quickly took the wheel and released the traveler and started the engine.
+As the rain neared, the parents and their toddler Jeremiah went below for shelter.
 First, Sung helped me pull in the Genoa furler, which took all of two men.
 Josh stayed on deck to steer into the wind so I could pull in the main.
 All of this took five minutes, but it awakened us from a comfortable and leisurely sail.
 Josh got a lifetime of sailing in one afternoon.
 He and Miranda can easily comprise the future of sailing in America.

 Sailing to Opportunity